DataDog/browser-sdk/packages/rum/README.md

 - If your browser application was constructed as a monolith, your RUM application has one service name for the application.
 - If your browser application was constructed as separate repositories for multiple pages, edit the default service names throughout the lifecycle of your application.

-For more information, see Configuring Browser Services (link here).

 ## Further Reading

 {{< partial name="whats-next/whats-next.html" >}}